 Favorites Near Denver:

 Nestled in the Indian Peaks Wilderness is another beautiful out-and-back trail of moderate difficulty with big payoff.
-I recommend trying this one on a weekday because parking in the Brainerd Recreation Area is limited, and you might not get a space unless you start early on the weekend.
+We recommend trying this one on a weekday because parking in the Brainerd Lake Recreation Area is limited, and you might not get a space unless you start early on the weekend.

 White Ranch Park is a great choice for those hiking on a budget.
 One of the Jefferson County Open Spaces, access to all of its trails are free, and its location just outside of Golden makes it an easy day trip for beautiful views and lots of wildlife.

-This is one of my favorites!
-Just an hour outside of Denver, it offers a variety of trails for all skill levels.
+Just an hour outside of Denver, this park offers a variety of trails for all skill levels.
 I recommend the Staunton Ranch/Scout Line/Marmot Pass trail combination to Elk Pond for those looking for a great workout and beautiful scenery.
 Or try the Staunton Ranch/Old Mill/Mason Creek for a decent loop with spectacular views if you take the Bear Paw Trail detour up to Eagle Cliffs Overlook.